dinhanhthi/dinhanhthi.com/posts/angular/2021-03-04-angular-4-forms.md

 export ...
 ```

-Angular doesn't recognize auto elements of `<form>` (label, input,...) because there may be some inputs which aren't served when submitting a form (their functions are different from a function of a form but they're inside `<form>`) → need to tell angular which ones to be extra controlled?
+Angular doesn't recognize auto elements of `<form>` (label, input,...) because there may be some inputs which aren't served when submitting a form (their functions are different from a function of a form but they're inside `<form>`) → ==need to tell angular which ones to be extra controlled?==

 ```html
 <!-- app.component.ts -->